marie077/cs1302-lists/README.md

 This should create a directory called <code>cs1302-lists</code> in your present working directory that contains the project files.
 This directory is an already-setup Maven project.
-To compile your code, simlpy type the following command while in top level of the
+To compile your code, simply type the following command while in top level of the
 <code>cs1302-lists</code> directory:

 ```